davidcalhoun/davidbcalhoun.com/src/content/posts/2010-08-17-is-hash-faster-than-switch-in-javascript.md

 layout: post
 permalink: /2010/is-hash-faster-than-switch-in-javascript
 aliases:
   - /2010/is-hash-faster-than-switch-in-javascript
 tags:
   - javascript
   - performance
   - webdev
   - android
   - hash
   - jsperf
   - mobile safari
   - switch
 ---

+## ⚠️ Warning: this is an old article and may include information that's out of date. ⚠️

 I stumbled across this concept recently and I thought I'd share it, because I don't generally see this pattern being used.
 More importantly, I also share test results that show that maybe it's not always a good idea to use this pattern...